The Gummy Manufacturing Tightrope

 Heat: The Silent Potency Killer

 The syrup must be cooked, but high temperatures destroy delicate actives like probiotics.
 The solution is a logistical ballet called post-dosing.
-We cook the base, cool it to a precise window, and then gently fold in the sensitive nutrients.
-This step demands specialized equipment and perfect timing to avoid ruining the batch.
+Cook the base, cool it to a precise window, then gently fold in the sensitive nutrients.
+This step demands specialized equipment and perfect timing.
+One slip and the batch is ruined.

 1. Depositing: Automated machines fill molds with the gel mass.
-The viscosity and temperature must be held within a razor-thin range.
+Viscosity and temperature must be held within a razor-thin range.
 A shift of a few degrees can alter weights, leading to potent gummies next to weak ones.

 2. Coating & Polishing: The final tumble in a polishing drum isn't for show.
-A light wax or oil coating prevents sticking, adds sheen, and crucially, acts as a barrier against moisture absorption.
-For sugar-free products, this step is what keeps them from becoming a sticky mess.
+A light wax or oil coating prevents sticking, adds sheen, and acts as a barrier against moisture absorption.
+For sugar-free products, this step keeps them from becoming a sticky mess.

 The Mastermind: The Formulator